-4. Recurrent Related Party Transaction ("RRPT")
+4. Recurrent Related Party Transaction ("RRPT") and Related Party Transactions ("RPT")

-- Reviewed on quarterly basis, the RRPT entered into by the Group. - Reviewed of the circular to shareholders on the renewal of shareholders' mandate for RRPT.
+- Reviewed on quarterly basis, the RRPT entered into by the Group. - Reviewed of the circular to shareholders on the renewal of shareholders' mandate for RRPT. - Enquired and reviewed whether there are any RPT entered into with interested party and whether such transaction was made at arm's length basis and not to the disadvantage to the Group.